javascript-tutorial/en.javascript.info/1-js/2-first-steps/7-types/article.md

 ### String conversion

-The string conversion happens when we need a string from a value.
+The string conversion happens when we need a string form of a value.

 For example, `alert` does it: